-Clinical and academic researchers can use the API (at no cost for academic work) to augment their data sets with a broad array of predictors, helping them risk adjust and understand baseline hazard so they can more effectively and efficiently isolate treatment effects.
+Public health, clinical and academic researchers can use the API (at no cost for academic work) to augment their data sets with a broad array of predictors, helping them risk adjust and understand baseline hazard so they can more effectively and efficiently isolate treatment and pandemic effects.

-When the API is integrated into EHRs and care management systems, clinicians at the point of care have improved visibility to patient- and population-level predictive models in real-time.
+When the API is integrated into EHRs and care management systems, clinicians at the point of care can improve visibility to patient- and population-level predictive models in real-time.

 API users are invited to participate in the HDAI Learning Network, designed to provide open discussion for continuous improvement and discovery.

 What does the API provide?

 The API enables users to access a comprehensive suite of risk indicators using widely available, structured inputs (demographics, billing codes).
 Categories include adverse events, utilization, cost, interventions, and chronic conditions and can be run for inpatient and community settings.
 These models are updated and augmented regularly throughout the year.